blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 | Solus  | Fire, War, Light                  |
 | Coent  | Seasons, Chaos, Beauty            |

-# Advancement
+# Perks
+- Perks offer random benefits to spice up static min-max character builds
-- The keeper will explain how perks are earned in your campaign.
+- Perks are earned during adventure and cashed in during downtime

 ## Hand-to-hand
-With at least one level of Hand-to-hand training, you gain the following benefits:
+Gain the following benefits:
 - May substitute **DEX** for **STR** with unarmed attacks
 <br><br>
 Roll on the table below.